Subfly/YABA/TERMS_OF_SERVICE.md

 - The developer does not guarantee continuous availability
 - The developer does not guarantee data preservation
 - The developer does not guarantee error-free operation
+- The developer does not guarantee CloudKit functionality

 ### 5.2 Data Loss
 - The developer is not responsible for any data loss
+- The developer is not responsible for CloudKit data loss
 - The developer does not provide data recovery services
+- The developer does not provide CloudKit data recovery services
 - You are responsible for implementing backup strategies
+- You are responsible for CloudKit data backup strategies
 - The developer is not liable for consequences of data loss

 ### 5.3 Functionality